rhinocerbus/app-gong-fu-timer-compose/README.md

 ## Tech stack
 Just Compose, coroutines.

+## Todo:
+- [ ] keep screen on when timer is running
-An additional layer of features could be added, including a local/remote db to store settings for tea types provided by the user, with local storage for last tea selected, plus tracking most-brewed teas.
+- [ ] could use a sound or haptic when timer is done An additional layer of features could be added, including a local/remote db to store settings for tea types provided by the user, with local storage for last tea selected, plus tracking most-brewed teas.
 Since this is a personal-use tool, I don't particularly care to have that feature set at the momnet.